Mayurbhanj State: History

-Mayurbhanj State had been under Maratha rule during the 18th century and became a British protectorate in 1829, many years after the Third Anglo-Maratha War.
+Mayurbhanj State had been under Maratha rule during the 18th century and paid an annual tribute of 6000 rupees.
+It became a British protectorate in 1829, many years after the Third Anglo-Maratha War.

-During the British Raj the kings of Mayurbhanj pioneered the upliftment of the region.
+During the British Raj, the kings of Mayurbhanj pioneered the upliftment of the region.
 Under their enlightened rule Mayurbhanj became one of the most progressive areas.
-The Bhanj kings established the first medical college of the state in Cuttack, donating funds and land for the establishment of higher education institutions such as Ravenshaw College and welfare schemes, such as the one undertaken by the Evangelical Missionary Society of Mayurbhanj (EMSM), established in 1895 at the instance of Maharaja Sriram Chandra Bhanj Deo.
-Mayurbhanj Palace was built by Maharani Sumitra Devi Bhanj Deo in 1804.
+The Bhanj dynasty's kings established the first medical college of the state in Cuttack, donating funds and land for the establishment of higher education institutions such as Ravenshaw College and welfare schemes, such as the one undertaken by the Evangelical Missionary Society of Mayurbhanj (EMSM), established in 1895 at the instance of Maharaja Shree Rama Chandra Bhanja Deo.
+Mayurbhanj Palace was built by Maharani Sumitra Devi Bhanja Deo in 1804.

-The Mayurbhanj State Railway was started by the erstwhile ruler of Mayurbhanj Maharaja Shri Sriram Chandra Bhanj Deo.
+The Mayurbhanj State Railway was started by the erstwhile ruler of Mayurbhanj Maharaja Shree Rama Chandra Bhanja Deo.
 The first section of 52 km from Rupsa to Baripada railway station being opened for traffic on 20 January 1905.

-After the independence of India, Mayurbhanj state under Maharaja Pratap Chandra Bhanjdeo acceded to the Indian Union on 1 January 1949 and was merged with Orissa Province, which became later the state of Odisha.
+After the independence of India, Mayurbhanj State under Maharaja Pratap Chandra Bhanja Deo acceded to the Dominion of India on 1 January 1949, and was merged with Orissa Province, which became later the state of Odisha.

 Rulers

-The rulers of Mayurbhanj State of the Bhanj dynasty.
-They were entitled to a 9 gun salute.
-The rulers of Mayurbhanj are;
+The rulers of Mayurbhanj State of the Bhanja dynasty were entitled to a 9 gun salute.
+The state's rulers were: